LeWiDi-2025 at NLPerspectives: Third Edition of the Learning with Disagreements Shared Task: Evaluation metrics

 The perspectivist evaluation focuses on assessing a system’s ability to model the individual label choices of annotators.
 For datasets with nominal categories (\textit{MP}, \textit{VEN}), performance is measured using error rate; for datasets with ordinal categories (\textit{Par}, \textit{CSC}), a normalized absolute distance is used.

-In particular, the average error rate (AER) (Equation \ref{AER}), which measures the degree of error between corresponding pairs of target and predicted value vectors is computed as follows:\footnote{A multilabel adaptation of the average error rate has been adopted for \textit{VEN}; see Appendix \ref{App-metrics} for further details.} Where the Error Rate (ER) for a single sample $i$ with target label vector $\vec{t}_i = [t_1,t_2, ... t_a]$, and predicted label vector $ \vec{p}_i = [p_1,p_2, ... p_a]$ is defined as: Here, $a$ denotes the length of the vectors (i.e., the number of annotators), and $N$ is the total number of samples.
+In particular, the average error rate (AER) (Equation \ref{AER}), which measures the degree of error between corresponding pairs of target and predicted value vectors is computed as follows:\footnote{A multilabel adaptation of the average error rate has been adopted for \textit{VEN}; see Appendix \ref{App-metrics} for further details.}